 “Being trustworthy means building transparency into the relationship, says Willard F Harley Jr., founder of Marriage Builders.
 ‘There are many steps couples can take to shield their marriage from secrecy and infidelity, Mr Harley told me recently.
 For instance, couples should have each other’s cell phone and e-mail information ‘at their disposal.’

 “If there already has been an infidelity problem, a couple should review e-mails together before erasing them, he said.
 ‘Trust, to me, is earned, not assumed.'”
-(Cheryl Wetzstein from the article “The Best Spouse Will Take the Kitchen Sink Back” Washington Times)
+(Cheryl Wetzstein from the Washington Times article, “The Best Spouse Will Take the Kitchen Back”)

 In the above mentioned newspaper article, Cheryl writes what Louisiana State University professor Loren Marks shares with his students concerning trustworthiness.

 “‘About five years ago,’ he said, ‘I came home from work, and my wife said, ‘I need to run to the store.’
 I said, ‘Well, when we talked at lunch on the phone today, you said you had already gone there this morning.’
 She said, ‘I did, but when I got home, I realized the cashier hadn’t charged me for this $52 sink fixture that I’d bought.’

 “So, she ran out the door, and went back to this store.
 She went to the customer-service line, and they didn’t quite know what to do with her.
 Apparently, that’s not a problem they have very often —someone coming back, complaining that they weren’t charged.

 “She said, ‘Why don’t I go through the line as if I’m going through the first time?
 That way you guys can get your money.
 Then I can have a clear conscience, and we can both go on happy.’
 They said, ‘Fine.’